filambr/tblm-dash/README.md

 ### This Depository is for fitting electrochemical impedance spectra of tethered lipid bilayer.

-Model used is discribed in folowing publicaitons [doi], [doi].
+Model used is discribed in folowing publicaitons [doi.org/10.1021/la204054g], [doi.org/10.1016/j.bioelechem.2022.108092].
 Fitting procedure herein extends homogenouse admittance model to heterogenouse model by assuming some unknown underlying denisty destribution funciton.

 $Y_{tot} = \int{Y(N_{def}, f) P(N_{def})} dN_{def}$

-Distribution funciton $P$ is obtained by solving regularized and discretized version of equation above [doi].
+Distribution funciton $P$ is obtained by solving regularized and discretized version of equation above [doi.org/10.1016/j.bioelechem.2022.108092].

 Main Purpose is to simultaniously fit sever spectra that share distribution function, or one spectra at a time otherwise. pH change, tempreture change or electorde polarization can influance some parameters of the model: